Electra-project/electra-api-doc/_seller/-seller-payment-get.md

   - **PARTIAL**: One or multiple transactions have been broadcast and sent to this seller address but the balance doesn't match the required amount.

-  The `updatedAt` date can be used as confirmation date for the related transaction.

 left_code_blocks:
   - code_block: |-
       curl -u FIRST_PURSE_ADDRESS_HASH:BAA_PASSWORD -X GET https://api.electraproject.org/seller/payment/ELPXhJueXfJKA7z3SNBuukxcQSeW2rCbUL